 Gone are the days where low and no alcohol drinks meant either getting a poor imitation drink that tasted nothing like the real thing, something so full of sugar you still had a headache or the best a glass of water with a slice of lemon and an umbrella.
-We've rounded up some of our favourites for you to try this weekend!
+So, if you're taking on Dry January or just cutting back, check out these excellent alternatives:

 Sea Arch Drinks' Sea & T

 You’ve had the G&T but what about the Sea & T?
 Yep inspired by the classic, the Sea & T is a ready to drink non-alcoholic cocktail made with the award-winning Sea Arch Coastal Juniper blend which has warmth from coriander and cardamom, bittersweet citrus notes from blood orange and grapefruit and a real Devonish character thanks to the dry seaside herbs of sea kelp and samphire.
 You can also try the Rose Sea & T, which mixes the Sea Arch Coastal Juniper with a rose and raspberry infused tonic.

 Remember that time last summer when for a fleeting moment it all felt a little more normal?
 Well after enjoying perhaps one or five too many beers, Lucky Saint became my go to at the next BBQ.
 Easy to drink, light and smooth, it’s a 0.5% ABV (fun fact, a very ripe banana has about the same) unfiltered lager that is brewed in Bavaria with 400 years of brewing heritage with a wonderfully biscuity, citrus finish.
 If I hadn’t known it was non-alcoholic I wouldn’t have guessed until I woke up the next morning feeling fresh.